b2io/base2.io/_content/jobs/01-full-stack.md

 ## Our Interview Process

 After reviewing resumes, portfolios and any other material submitted with an application, we schedule a Small Team Interview with the candidates we are interested in meeting.
 In this meeting, two members of Base Two meet with a candidate either in person or via a video call.
 The goal of the Small Team Interview is to answer any questions the candidate has about our company and processes, and learn what the candidate is interested in so we can determine if their skillset aligns with our present needs.
 If we think it might be a good fit, we schedule a Full Team Interview with the candidate.
 We strive to communicate each candidate’s status with them every step of the way.

+## Full Stack Developer

+We’re looking for someone with a strong desire to collaborate on architecting, building, and maintaining .NET Core APIs, SPAs, and mobile apps.

+#### Requirements

+- RESTful API development experience with C# .NET 4.x or .NET Core
+- Understanding of ORMs (we use Entity Framework and Dapper)
+- Competency using debugging tools and troubleshooting
+- Interest in contributing to front-end UI/UX development

+#### Technologies We Frequently Use

+- Backend
+  - .NET Framework
+  - Entity Framework
+  - Dapper
+  - PostgreSQL
+  - Microsoft SQL
+  - Unit testing
+- Frontend
+  - JavaScript (ES6+)
+  - React
+  - React Native
+  - Aurelia
+  - CSS